alexgao09/cellcollapsing_public/README.md

 Produce simulation data files based on 1000 simulation iterations for all 9 combinations of main survey size = ```1000, 2000, 4000``` and auxillary survey size = ```15*55, 25*55, 50*55```.

-3. Knit ```visualizesimulations_logRENTcentered_v4.Rmd``` with the settings seen at the top of the first code chunk in ```visualizesimulations_logRENTcentered_v4.Rmd```.
-This visualizes MRP uncertainty interval coverage (accounting for/not accounting for auxillary survey's design based uncertainty) for the 9 simulation settings in step 2:
+3. Knit ```visualizesimulations_logRENTcentered_v4.Rmd``` with the settings seen at the top of the first code chunk in ```visualizesimulations_logRENTcentered_v4.Rmd```:

 ```r
 ACSstratasizevec = c(15,25,50)
 Dsizevec = c(1000,2000,4000)
 ```

+This step visualizes MRP uncertainty interval coverage (accounting for/not accounting for auxillary survey's design based uncertainty) for the 9 simulation settings in step 2.

 ## Notes: